 How to market to “Millennials”?

-Millennials are an attractive new target market for many brands, but how should brands reach out to them?
+Millennials are an attractive target market for many brands, but how should brands connect with them?
 And is targeting one demographic alone really an effective strategy?

-Last week, this photo of a Timberland ad from a mall in Hong Kong went viral on Twitter, accompanied by the tweet, “Timberland not f*****g about when it comes to capturing the millennial market”.
-At the time of writing, it has had 25,301 retweets, 68,241 likes and attracted 259 comments, including “Boots you can live in- cos you won’t be able to afford a house”.
+A Timberland ad in a Hong Kong station went viral on Twitter, accompanied by the tweet, “Timberland not f*****g about when it comes to capturing the millennial market”.
+The Tweet has had over 25,000 retweets, 68,000 likes and attracted 255 comments, including “Boots you can live in- cos you won’t be able to afford a house”.